-While the medication abortion is considered safe, there are risks with any procedure.
+While the medication abortion is considered very safe, there are risks with any procedure.
 Some of them could be infection, hemorrhage (heavy bleeding that is unsafe), or allergic reaction.

 It is also possible that the abortion will not be effective; sometimes the abortion is not complete (when there is pregnancy tissue still in the uterus), or will not work at all.
 While this is uncommon, it is not impossible, so it’s really important to go to your follow-up appointment with your abortion provider as recommended.
 If the medication abortion does not work or is incomplete, sometimes the in-clinic abortion procedure is needed to complete the abortion.

 You should not take the abortion pill if:

 - You are not sure that you want to terminate the pregnancy

 - You are more than 10 weeks pregnant

 - You don’t plan on taking the 2nd dose, or if you’re not sure you can take the second dose of medicine

 - You can’t keep your follow-up appointment with your abortion provider